How to file an Oregon annual report

 How to file

 Oregon has transitioned to a digital process.
-Unless you qualify for a special exemption, you'll submit your annual report through the state's online Business Registry portal:
+You'll submit your annual report through the state's online Business Registry portal:

 1. Open the Secretary of State's Business Registry portal

 2. Sign in or create an account.
-One login manages every Oregon entity you own
+One login manages every Oregon entity you own.
+You can also renew as a guest, though logging in saves your data between sessions

 3. Enter your business name or registry number and select the correct entity from the search results